 Output noise spectral density is a measure of internally generated random noise.
-Random noise is characterized as a spectral density (voltage per $\sqrt{\text{Hz}}$).
+Random noise is characterized as a spectral density (voltage per \sqrt{Hz}).
 It is measured by loading all DACs to midscale and measuring noise at the output.
-It is measured in $nV/(\text{Hz})^{^{1/2}}$
+It is measured in $nV/(Hz)^{1/2}$.

-FUNCTIONAL DESCRIPTION

-DAC ARCHITECTURE-GENERAL
+FUNCTIONAL DESCRIPTION DAC ARCHITECTURE-GENERAL

-The ADAD5372/AD5373 contains 32 DAC channels and 32 output amplifiers in a single package.
-The architecture of a single DAC channel consists of a 16-bit (AD5372) or 14-bit (AD5373) resistor-string DAC followed by an output buffer amplifier.
+The AD5370 contains 40 DAC channels and 40 output amplifiers in a single package.
+The architecture of a single DAC channel consists of a 16-bit resistor-string DAC followed by an output buffer amplifier.
 The resistor-string section is simply a string of resistors, each of value R, from V{REF} to AGND.
 This type of architecture guarantees DAC monotonicity.
-The 16-bit (AD5372) or 14-bit (AD5373) binary digital code loaded to the DAC register determines at which node on the string the voltage is tapped off before being fed into the output amplifier.
+The 16-bit binary digital code loaded to the DAC register determines at which node on the string the voltage is tapped off before being fed into the output amplifier.
 The output amplifier multiplies the DAC out voltage by 4.
-The output span is $12\ V$ with a $3\ V$ reference and $20\ V$ with a $5\ V$ reference.
+The output span is 12 V with a 3 V reference and 20 V with a 5 V reference.